About

 FFC (est. 2016) was formed by a group of concerned community members (Katie Daman, Kelly Janz, Nicholas Rempel, James Magnus-Johnson, Leanne Dunne, and Reuben Van Gaalen) who had met during a series of “Transition Talks.”

-They discussed how Manitoba’s food system is dependent on fossil fuels and how overtime, our food system will not only be contributing more to climate change, but also becoming increasingly vulnerable.
+They discussed how Manitoba’s food system is dependent on fossil fuels and how over time, our food system will not only be contributing more to climate change, but also becoming increasingly vulnerable.
 Disruptions, such as the pandemic, or the worsening climate crisis will affect all Manitobans.

 From this came the idea of a Food Hub.
 By aggregating locally grown food, the Food Hub fills an important gap in the supply chain that smaller scale, sustainable producers often struggle to bridge, making it easier for wholesale customers to source local and small producers to increase their sales.
 In doing so, the Food Hub provides a competitive alternative to the global supply chain and increases resiliency in the local food system.